Discrete Diffusion with Sample-Efficient Estimators for Conditionals: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we compare our denoising method that we refer to as \emph{NeurISE diffusion}, with two representative ELBO- and score-based methods proposed in the literature: D3PM \cite{austin2021structured}, and the score matching approach (SEDD) proposed in \cite{lou2024discrete}.
+In this section, we compare our denoising method that we refer to as \emph{NeurISE diffusion}, with the algorithm proposed in \cite{varma2024glauber} (GGM), ELBO-based method of D3PM \cite{austin2021structured}, the score matching approach (SEDD) proposed in \cite{lou2024discrete} and discrete flow matching (DFM) \cite{gat2024discrete}.
 The relevant code used to run the experiments can be found in our \href{https://github.com/lanl-ansi/NeurISEdiffusion}{Github repository}.
-We implemented our own version of SEDD, and the D3PM implementation was adapted from an unofficial publicly available implementation~\cite{d3pm_pytorch}.
+We implemented our own version of GGM and SEDD, the D3PM implementation was adapted from an unofficial publicly available implementation~\cite{d3pm_pytorch}, and DFM was adapted from the publicly provide code in the guide \cite{lipman2024flowmatchingguidecode}.
 The core parametric model we will use in our method and each of these methods will be multilayer perceptrons with different depth, depending on the test cases, with batch normalization layers.
 We make this choice to study the performance of these methods on an equal footing, decoupled from representational differences coming from the model.